 Notwithstanding these holdings, the amending formulas in Part V of the Constitution Act, 1982 create two sets of vetoes.
 First, all constitutional amendments (except those to provincial constitutions, which provinces can amend unilaterally under section 45) require the consent of the federal government, giving it a ‘veto’ over constitutional change.
 Second, amendments covered by the ‘unanimity formula’ in section 41 require unanimous provincial consent.
 The scope of the unanimity formula, albeit important, is somewhat limited.
 However, section 41 has been amplified in importance by the practice, both during the Quebec and Canada Rounds, of bundling packages of constitutional amendments that trigger different amendment formulas.
 In the Quebec Round, it was widely accepted that the individual amending formulas operated cumulatively to all the amendments in a package, so that one amendment requiring unanimity would require unanimous consent for the package as a whole.
 It is argued by some that the growth of ‘mega-constitutional politics’, which makes such packages the norm, has accordingly rendered the amendment of the Constitution exceedingly difficult, and perhaps impossible.

-- P. Russell, Constitutional Odyssey, 2d ed.
-(Toronto: University of Toronto Press, 1993).
+For this paragraph, see generally: P Russell, Constitutional Odyssey, 2d ed (Toronto: University of Toronto Press, 1993).